Edvid/New-World-Dedicated-Stat-Program/README.md

 When a nation's name changes, or is removed from the game for whatever reason, rememeber the following

 + check with all trades the old nation was involved in, if changes should happen there too.
 Deletion or change in the involved nations is an option.

+## Structure

+The gameStats is structured as follows:

++ Nations
+  + . . .
+All number nation stats . . .
+  + ReligionGroups
+  + CultureGroups
+  + Technologies
+  + CulturalAdvancements
+  + NobleLoyaltyGroups
+    + . . .
+All loyalty group names . . . (the value stored here is the percentage of nobility that devote their loyalty to this group name)
+  + ClergyLoyaltyGroups
+    + . . .
+All loyalty group names . . . (the value stored here is the percentage of clergy that devote their loyalty to this group name)
+  + BurghersLoyaltyGroups
+    + . . .
+All loyalty group names . . . (the value stored here is the percentage of burghers that devote their loyalty to this group name)
+  + SocietalClasses
+    + High
+    + Medium
+    + Lower
+  + Workforces
+    + Artisan
+    + clergy
+    + Nobility
+    + Burghers
+  + TradeInfluences
+    + . . .
+All zone names . . .
+      + TradingPoints
+  + Climates
+    + . . .
+All climate names . . .
+      + Pixels (the Nation's pixels in this climate)
+      + ClimateScore (change only if you absolutely know what you're doing)
++ Religions
++ Cultures
++ Trades
++ TradeZones
+  + . . .
+All zone names . . . (the value stored here is the Wealth)

 ## Syntax of the 'change commands' text file